Skip to content

 Scarlet Witch Reading Order

 Unlike other well-known Marvel superheroes, Scarlet Witch is mostly a team player.
-She rarely gets the opportunity to headline her own series.
+For a long time, she rarely got the opportunity to headline her own comics–this changed a few years ago.

-Wanda and her brother made their first appearances in The X-Men (issues #4-7, #11) – also, before #11, they appeared in Journey into Mystery #109 and (more importantly, in Strange Tales #128 (available in Doctor Strange Epic Collection: Master of the Mystic Arts).
+Wanda Maximoff and her brother made their first appearances in The X-Men comics (issues #4-7, #11)–also, before #11, they appeared in Journey into Mystery #109 and, more importantly, in Strange Tales #128 (available in Doctor Strange Epic Collection: Master of the Mystic Arts).

 Then, Scarlet Witch and Quicksilver reformed.
-They joined the Avengers with issue #16, after every member of the Avengers but Captain America resigned.
-For what’s coming next, I go with what’s the simplest list possible.
-For a more complete list, go to our Avengers Reading Order.
+They joined the Avengers comic book with issue #16, after every member of the Avengers but Captain America resigned.
+For what’s coming next, I go with what’s the simplest list possible of those Avengers comics.
+For a more complete list, visit our Avengers Reading Order.

 • Avengers Omnibus Vol. 3